Story of Morningside

 Associate/Senior Pastor Grace Baptist Church, Anderson, IN, May 2005-June 2015

 Pastor Josh Crockett has been serving as a shepherd since 2005.
-He graduated with honors from Bob Jones University in 2001 earning a B.A. in Speech Communication with a minor in Business Administration.
+He graduated with honors in 2001 earning a B.A. in Speech Communication with a minor in Business Administration.
 The next year he and Karie were married in her hometown of Raleigh, NC after she finished her degree in piano performance.
+Pastor Crockett taught communication for three years while earning a master's degree in Counseling and a Master of Divinity.
+He is currently pursuing a Doctorate of Ministry in Expository Preaching.

 "God has richly poured out His grace in my life.
 He saved me at an early age, filled my life with godly mentors and family, allowed me to marry the love of my life and has blessed us with two daughters, Karis and Tessa, and two sons, Micah and Andrew."